Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

     });
 ```

-Next, you’ll be creating a uint-test to test your sample.sol contract using the previous format above, and you’ll learn how to create a basic unit test script on your own:
+Next, you’ll be creating a uint-test to test your `Sample.sol` contract using the previous format above, and you’ll learn how to create a basic unit test script on your own:

 Testing a smart contract makes it easier to identify bugs and vulnerabilities and reduces the possibility of software errors that could lead to costly exploits.
 In the next few steps, you will learn the basic format of how to write unit tests based on your smart contract.